Home E Insights E Using Trusts in Estate Planning

-What Is A Trust and How Can It Help You?
+What Is a Trust and How Can It Help Your Intergenerational Wealth?

 As families go through the estate planning process, there are many foundational building blocks that every estate plan needs, such as a Last Will and Testament, Medical and Financial Power of Attorney, and Advance Directive.
 However, some individuals wish to have an additional level of customization and control over their estate plan and what happens to their assets beyond their lifetime.
 For these and other benefits, families may turn to a lesser-known aspect of estate planning – a trust.